sigstore/cosign/doc/cosign_verify-blob-attestation.md

 ```
       --bundle string                                   path to bundle FILE
+      --ca-roots string                                 path to a bundle file of CA certificates in PEM format which will be needed when building the certificate chains for the signing certificate.
+Conflicts with --certificate-chain.
       --certificate string                              path to the public certificate.
 The certificate will be verified against the Fulcio roots if the --certificate-chain option is not passed.
-      --certificate-bundle string                       path to a bundle file of CA certificates in PEM format which will be needed when building the certificate chains for the signing certificate.
-Conflicts with --certificate-chain.
       --certificate-chain string                        path to a list of CA certificates in PEM format which will be needed when building the certificate chain for the signing certificate.
 Must start with the parent intermediate CA certificate of the signing certificate and end with the root certificate.
-Conflicts with --certificate-bundle.
+Conflicts with --ca-roots.
       --certificate-github-workflow-name string         contains the workflow claim from the GitHub OIDC Identity token that contains the name of the executed workflow.
       --certificate-github-workflow-ref string          contains the ref claim from the GitHub OIDC Identity token that contains the git ref that the workflow run was based upon.
       --certificate-github-workflow-repository string   contains the repository claim from the GitHub OIDC Identity token that contains the repository that the workflow run was based upon